Pseudo-Riemannian manifolds with recurrent spinor fields: Lorentzian manifolds

-Note that if $(M,g)$ admits a parallel spinor, then it satisfies the analog of Theorem \ref{decLor} with $(N,h)$ admitting a parallel spinor \cite{L01,LPhD}.
+Note that if $(M,g)$ admits a parallel spinor field, then it satisfies the analog of Theorem \ref{decLor} with $(N,h)$ admitting a parallel spinor field \cite{L01,LPhD}.

-Now we may consider indecomposable Lorentzian manifolds $(M,g)$.
-Suppose that the spinor bundle of $(N,h)$ admits a parallel 1-dimensional complex subbundle $l$.
+Now we may consider locally indecomposable Lorentzian manifolds $(M,g)$.
+Suppose that the spinor bundle of $(M,g)$ admits a parallel 1-dimensional complex subbundle $l$.
 Let $s\in \Gamma(l)$ be a local non-vanishing section of $l$.
 Let $p\in\Gamma(TM)$ be its Dirac current.
-Recall that $p$ is defined from the equality $g(p,X)=-<X\cdot s,s>$, where $<,>$ is a Hermition product on $S$.
+Recall that $p$ is defined from the equality where $<,>$ is a Hermition product on $S$.
 We claim that $p$ is a recurrent vector field.
-Indeed, following the computations from \cite{LPhD}, for any vector fields $X$ and $Y$ we get We get that $\nabla_Yp=2{\rm Re}(\theta)(Y)p.$ Recall that $g(p,p)\leq 0$ and the zeros of $p$ coincides with the zeros of $s$.
+Indeed, following the computations from \cite{LPhD}, for any vector fields $X$ and $Y$ we get We obtain Recall that in the Lorentzian signature the Dirac current satisfies $g(p,p)\leq 0$ and the zeros of $p$ coincide with the zeros of $s$.
 Since $s$ is non-vanishing and $p$ is recurrent, we see that either $g(p,p)<0$, or $g(p,p)=0$.
 In the first case the manifold is decomposable.
 Thus we get that $p$ is an isotropic recurrent vector field.
 We conclude that $(M,g)$ admits a parallel distribution of isotropic lines.
 The holonomy algebras of such manifolds are classified \cite{BB-I,L07,G06,ESI}.
 We recall this classification now.